HKCaesar/cs205_2017_project/README.md

 3. Third, each of the CPUs would re-assemble the results of the subsets into the final means, labels, and distortion score.
 4. Fourth and finally, the host CPU would adjudicate between the distortion scores of each K-means implementation and choose the clusters associated with the lowest score (i.e. the best performing version).

-However, due to the limitations of Odyssey's hardware configuration, we were not able to implement our ideal parallel architecture described above.
+ODYSSEY HARDWARE: However, due to the limitations of Odyssey's hardware configuration, we were not able to implement our ideal parallel architecture described above.
 Instead....

 <img align="center" src="https://raw.githubusercontent.com/kareemcarr/cs205_2017_project/master/analysis/writeup/arch-odyssey.png">